Bethany Beach, Delaware

 Bethany Beach is an incorporated town in Sussex County, Delaware, United States.
-According to the 2010 Census Bureau figures, the population of the town is 1,060; however, during the summer months some 15,000 more populate the town as vacationers.
+As of the 2020 census, Bethany Beach had a population of 954.
+However, during the summer months some 15,000 more populate the town as vacationers.
 It is part of the Salisbury, MD-DE Metropolitan Statistical Area.

 Bethany Beach, South Bethany and Fenwick Island are popularly known as "The Quiet Resorts".
 Contributing to Bethany Beach's reputation as a "quiet" place is the presence of Delaware Seashore State Park immediately to the north of the town.

 Despite its small size, Bethany Beach contains the usual attractions of a summer seaside resort, including the short Joseph Olson Boardwalk, a broad, sandy beach, motels, restaurants, and vacation homes.
 Because Bethany Beach does not sit on a barrier island, residential areas continue some distance to the west of the town's limits.

 Geography

 Bethany Beach is located at (38.5395564, −75.0551807).
 The town is bordered to the north by the Delaware Seashore State Park and by Salt Pond, to the east by the Atlantic Ocean, to the south by South Bethany, and to the west by Ocean View.

 According to the United States Census Bureau, the town has a total area of 1.2 sqmi, of which 1.1 sqmi is land and 0.04 sqmi (1.71%) is water.